 28. Stevens JE, Mizner RL, Snyder-Mackler L. Neuromuscular Electrical Stimulation for Quadriceps Muscle Strengthening after Bilateral Total Knee Arthroplasty.
 A Case Series.
 Journal of Orthopaedic and Sports Physical Therapy.
 34; 1; 21-9; Jan 2004.

 29. Stevens JE, Mizner RL, Snyder-Mackler L. Quadriceps strength and volitional activation before and after total knee arthroplasty for osteoarthritis.
 Journal of Orthopaedic Research.
 21; 5; 775-779; 2003.

 30. Mizner RL, Stevens JE, Snyder-Mackler L. Voluntary Activation and Decreased Force Production of the Quadriceps Femoris Muscle after Total Knee Arthroplasty.
 Physical Therapy.
 81; 4; 156-86; April 2003.

 National & Interntional Presentations in the Past Several Year

 4. Mizner RL, Chmielewski TL.
 Mechanical & Psychological Factors in ACL Reconstruction Rehabilitation.
 Session Proposal.
 Combined Sections Meeting of the American Physical Therapy Association.
 Indianapolis, IN.
 Feb 2015.
-Accepted for Presentation with the Research Section of the APTA.
+Featured Presentation with the Research Section of the APTA.